-According to an agreement between the Christian Democratic Party and the Liberal Party of 1994, the introduction of a special nationality for children (Kinderstaatszugehörigkeit) of the third generation who were born in Germany was envisaged.
-In order to be eligible for this special nationality, which was intended to ensure equal treatment between German nationals in the issuing of German identity cards, at least one of the child's parents would have to be born in Germany and both would have to reside lawfully in Germany during the ten years preceding the child's birth.
+According to an agreement between the Christian Democratic Party and the Liberal 1994. the introduction of a special nationality (Kinderstaatszugehörigkeit) of the third generation who were born in Germany was envisaged.10 In order to be eligible for this special nationality, which was intended to ensure equal treatment between German nationals in the issuing of German identity cards, at least one of the child's parents would have to be born in Germany and both would have to reside lawfully in Germany during the ten years preceding the child's birth.
 Additionally, both parents would have to be entitled to an unlimited residence permit.
 The 'quasi-nationality' for children would require an application by parents before the child's twelfth birthday.
 With the child's eighteenth birthday, the young adult would acquire full German nationality upon renouncing his or her prior nationality.
 It is very doubtful whether the proposal was practicable and whether a 'quasi-nationality' would have been acceptable in international relations and what effect such a special nationality might have had, for instance, with regard to the application of international treaties relating to visa and travel documents (Europäisches Forum für Migrationsstudien 1995: 11, 19; Lübbe-Wolff 1996: 57; Ziemske 1995: 380, 381).
-The proposal was never realised nor any of the other proposals, due to political developments in the Bundestag and Bundesrat.
+The proposal was never put into practice, nor indeed were any of the other proposals, due to political developments in the Bundestag and Bundesrat.

-Following a shift of power in the Länder in 1999, the Bundesrat, the upper house of Parliament, representing the German Länder, which were then dominated by the Christian Democratic Party, suggested that German nationality would be acquired automatically by a child whose foreign parents were born in Germany and who, at the time of the child's birth, had a valid residence permit.
-Children whose parents were in possession of an unlimited residence permit and have been living in Germany for five years were to be given a right to naturalisation.
-In both cases, the acquisition of German citizenship would not require the renunciation of previous nationality.
+Following a shift of power in the Länder in 1999, the Bundesrat, the upper house of Parliament, representing the German Länder, which were then dominated by the Christian Democratic Party, suggested that German nationality would be acquired automatically by a child whose foreign parents were born in Germany and who, at the time of the child's birth,